data-liberation-project/aphis-inspection-reports/README.md

 ### Combining the results

-The script [`scripts/05-combine-inspection-data.py`](scripts/05-combine-inspection-data.py) combines the results of the previous steps into a single CSV file, [`data/combined/inspections.csv`](data/combined/inspections.csv).
+The script [`scripts/05-combine-inspection-data.py`](scripts/05-combine-inspection-data.py) combines the results of the previous steps into two CSV files:

+- [`data/combined/inspections.csv`](data/combined/inspections.csv): The main file, representing each inspection report collected by the code in this repository.
 In it, fields fetched from the web portal are prefixed with `web_`, those parsed from the PDFs with `pdf_`, and those relevant to DocumentCloud with `doccloud_`.

+- [`data/combined/inspections-species.csv`](data/combined/inspections-species.csv): A representation of the "Species Inspected" lists at the end of each report.
+Linkable back to the main file via `hash_id`.

 ## Licensees